kurgm/kage-engine/docs/classes/Kage.md

 > `readonly` `static` **Buhin**: *typeof* [`Buhin`](Buhin.md)

-An alias of Buhin constructor.
+An alias for Buhin constructor.

 #### Defined in